Skip to content

 Some tech-driven approaches include:

-- Digital design software for creating modern takes on traditional art
+• Digital design software for modern takes on traditional art

-These technologies allow for unique, customized art pieces.
+These technologies allow for unique, custom art pieces.
 Artists can create works that were not possible before.
-For example, a minimalist wall clock might use LEDs to subtly display Nawabi patterns at certain times.
+For example, a minimalist clock might use LEDs to subtly show Nawabi patterns at certain times.

-3D printing allows artists to create complex shapes with ease.
+3D printing lets artists create complex shapes easily.
 They can make minimalist sculptures inspired by Nawabi architecture.
 Laser cutting helps create delicate, precise patterns in various materials.

 Best Practices for Incorporating Minimalist Art into Home and Commercial Spaces